ALLENYGY/ALLENYGY.github.io/NOTE/Math/Probability-Statistics/Poisson-distribution.md

 - Poisson distribution
   - $Poi(x,\lambda) = e^{-\lambda}\frac{\lambda^k}{k!}$

 Intuitively, the Binomial distribution and the Poisson distribution seem to be unrelated.
 But a closer look reveals a very interesting relationship.
-The Poisson distribution is just a special case of the binomial distribution—that is, the number of trials is large enough that the given probability of success p is small.
+The Poisson distribution is just a special case of the binomial distribution.
 When n tends to infinity and p approaches zero, the binomial distribution approaches the Poisson distribution.

 ## Derivation

-- For binomial distribution
+For binomial distribution

 - $Bin(p,n) = P(X = k) ={(C^n_k)p^k(1-p)^{n-k}}$
   $E(x): \lambda = np \ \Rightarrow$ $p=\frac{\lambda}{n}$